saswatsam786/gateKeeper/README.md

 ## About The Project

-GateKeeper is one of a kind real time attendece management system built using face-api on top of tenserflow and has a decentralised payment system built using Hedera Hashgraph
+GateKeeper is one of a kind real-time attendance management system built using face-api on top of TensorFlow and has a decentralized payment system built using Hedera Hashgraph
 <br/><br/>

 ### Built With